qBioTurin/SIR/ReadME.md

     {

         // Definition of the function exploited to calculate the rate,
-        // in this case for semplicity we define it throught the Mass Action  law
+        // in this case for simplicity we define it through the Mass Action  law

         double intensity = 1.0;